Local convergence of the FEM for the integral fractional Laplacian: Main Results

 For sufficiently smooth right-hand sides $f$, solutions of \eqref{eq:weakform} can be expected to be in $H^{s+1/2-\varepsilon}(\Omega)$ for any $\varepsilon >0$ (cf.\ the shift theorem of Assumption~\ref{ass:shift}), which gives $\alpha = 1/2-\varepsilon$ in Corollary~\ref{cor:local}.
 However, typically, solutions are smoother on any subdomain $\Omega_2 \subset \Omega$ (cf.\ Lemma~\ref{lem:intreg}) that satisfies $\dist(\Omega_2, \partial \Omega)>0$.
 For $u \in H^{2}(\Omega_2)$, i.e., $\beta = 1$ in the second statement of the Corollary~\ref{cor:local}, this leads to convergence of order $\mathcal{O}(h^{1-2\varepsilon})$ in the $H^1$-norm locally.

-\begin{remark} Corollary~\ref{cor:local} gives sharp local convergence results both in the $H^1$-norm and the energy norm.
+\begin{remark} Corollary~\ref{cor:local} gives sharp local convergence results both in the $H^1$-norm and the energy norm on quasi-uniform meshes.
 For sufficiently high local regularity, both estimates give the same rate of convergence locally.
 This is due to the fact that in this case the slush term in Theorem~\ref{thm:local} dominates and both local error estimates employ the same slush term.
-However, weakening the norm of the slush term does not improve the convergence rates, since the duality arguments used (see the proof of Corollary~\ref{cor:local}) to estimate the $H^{s-1/2}(\Omega)$-norm already exploits the maximal regularity of the dual problem available.
+However, weakening the norm of the slush term does not improve the convergence rates on quasi-uniform meshes, since the duality arguments used (see the proof of Corollary~\ref{cor:local}) to estimate the $H^{s-1/2}(\Omega)$-norm already exploits the maximal regularity of the dual problem available.
+Improved rates may be expected, however, if meshes that are graded towards $\partial\Omega$ are employed.

 We also mention that local estimates in the $L^2$-norm are possible, but, for the same reason, the rate of convergence locally in $L^2$ for locally smooth solutions is not better than in the energy or $H^1$-norm.
-We also refer to the numerical results in Section~\ref{sec:numerics} for the sharpness of these observations. \eremk \end{remark}
+We refer to the numerical results in Section~\ref{sec:numerics} for the sharpness of these observations. \eremk \end{remark}

+\begin{remark} In order to counteract the singular behavior of solutions of fractional PDEs near the boundary, meshes that are graded towards the boundary can be employed, cf.~\cite{AB17,BLN20}.
+Due to our assumption $\dist(\Omega_1,\partial\Omega)>R$ (for fixed $R>0$), our local estimates of Theorem~\ref{thm:local} are also valid for such graded meshes. \eremk \end{remark}